-The hermit experience of Galgano lasted less that a year.
+The hermit experience of Galgano lasted less than a year.
 He died in his hut in 1181, the birth year of Saint Francis of Assisi.
-Legend says that the Bishops of Volterra, Massa Marittima and Siena took part at his funeral rites.
+Legend says that the Bishops of Volterra, Massa Marittima, and Siena took part in his funeral rites.
 He was buried close to the sword in the stone.
 From the day of his death, Monte Siepi became a place of pilgrimage.

-Few years later, in 1185, a commission of prelates went to Monte Siepi to verify the existence of the miracle of the sword in the stone and to declare the holiness of Galgano.
-Today Galgano is a Saint for Catholic religion.
+A few years later, in 1185, a commission of prelates went to Monte Siepi to verify the existence of the miracle of the sword in the stone and to declare the holiness of Galgano.
+Today Galgano is a Saint of the Catholic religion.

 The retreat, also called Rotonda for its round shape, was completed in 1185 and in 1190 Cistercian monks started to live there.
 In 1200, the number of monks had been increasing that monks decided to build a bigger abbey in the nearby valley.
-The first Cistercian abbey in Tuscany was completed and consecrated in 1268 and a period of wellness and prosperity began: the emperors defended the abbey, monks got privileges and they were even allowed to mint coins.
+The first Cistercian abbey in Tuscany was completed and consecrated in 1268.
+A period of wellness and prosperity began while the emperors defended San Galgano Abbey from the enemies, monks got privileges and they were even allowed to mint coins.

 This period of well-being lasted for less than 100 years because a dispute between the Republic of Siena and the papacy begins in 1364.
 This is the beginning of the slow decline of the San Galgano Abbey.
 All treasure and riches went sold, even the lead roof.
 This caused the collapse of the roof of the bell tower giving the abbey the current “open-work” aspect.